 Some of these changes derive from the translators’ individual styles: Eugenia Kelbert points out that the anonymous 1901 Russian translator has a general ‘tendency to translate one word by two close synonyms’.
 Other choices bear the imprint of their historical and cultural moment – for instance Vera Stanevich’s phrase ‘phosphoric (‘фосфорическим’) brilliance’ in her translation from 1950, and her substitution of ‘mother (‘матерью’) for ‘parent’.
 More sustained analysis and contextual detail will appear in the book of Prismatic Jane Eyre, due in 2021; but in the meantime you can locate these translations temporally and geographically in our maps, and read biographies of the translators (where we have them) here.

-Text and animation by Matthew Reynolds, incorporating research by Eugenia Kelbert-Rudan, Ida Klitgård and Céline Sabiron.
+Text by Matthew Reynolds, incorporating research by Eugenia Kelbert-Rudan, Ida Klitgård and Céline Sabiron.
+First animation by Matthew Reynolds; second animation by Paola Gaudio.